Peter Turkson

-Peter Kodwo Appiah Turkson is a Ghanaian prelate and cardinal of the Catholic Church who has served as chancellor of the Pontifical Academies of Sciences since 2022.
+Peter Kodwo Appiah Turkson (born 11 October 1948) is a Ghanaian Catholic prelate who has been a cardinal since 2003 and has served as chancellor of the Pontifical Academies of Sciences since 2022.

 He was president of the Pontifical Council for Justice and Peace from 2009 to 2017 and the inaugural prefect of the Dicastery for the Promotion of Integral Human Development from 2017 to 2021.

-Turkson was Archbishop of Cape Coast from 1992 to 2009.
-He was made a cardinal by Pope John Paul II in 2003.
-He has been widely regarded as papabile, that is, a candidate for election to the papacy.
-The Tablet described him in 2013 as "one of Africa's most energetic church leaders".
+Turkson was previously Archbishop of Cape Coast from 1992 to 2009, and was made a cardinal by Pope John Paul II in 2003.
+He has been viewed as papabile, a likely candidate for election to the papacy, both during the 2013 papal conclave which elected Pope Francis, as well as the 2025 papal conclave, which elected Pope Leo XIV.

 Early life and priesthood

-Turkson was born in Wassaw Nsuta in Western Ghana to a Methodist mother and a Catholic father.
+Turkson is an ethnic Fante and was born in Wassa Nsuta in Western Ghana to a Methodist Protestant mother and a Roman Catholic father.
 He is the fourth child of ten children.
 His mother sold vegetables in the open market while his father worked as a carpenter.
 He had a paternal uncle who was a Muslim.
-He studied at St. Teresa's Minor Seminary in Amisano and St. Peter's Regional Seminary in Pedu before attending St. Anthony-on-Hudson Seminary in Rensselaer, New York, where he graduated with an M.A. in Theology and a Master of Divinity.
+He studied at St. Teresa's Minor Seminary in Amisano and St. Peter's Regional Seminary in Pedu, Cape Coast, before attending St. Anthony-on-Hudson Seminary in Rensselaer, New York, where he graduated with an M.A. in Theology and a Master of Divinity.
 He was ordained to the priesthood by Archbishop John Amissah on 20 July 1975.
 Additionally, he earned a licentiate in Sacred Scripture from the Pontifical Biblical Institute in Rome in 1980.
 He returned to St Teresa's for a year, 1980–81, and became vice-rector at St Peter's Seminary in 1981.
 He also did pastoral work in a parish annexed to the seminary.
 From 1987 to 1992, he pursued doctoral studies in Sacred Scripture at the Pontifical Biblical Institute but his work on his thesis was interrupted by his appointment as archbishop of Cape Coast.

 Episcopal career

 On 6 October 1992, Turkson was appointed Archbishop of Cape Coast by Pope John Paul II.
 He received his episcopal consecration on 27 March 1993 from Archbishop Dominic Kodwo Andoh, with Archbishops Peter Poreku Dery and Peter Kwasi Sarpong serving as co-consecrators.
 He served as President of the Ghana Catholic Bishops' Conference from 1997 to 2005, and as Chancellor of the Catholic University College of Ghana beginning in 2003.

 John Paul II created Turkson Cardinal-Priest of San Liborio in his final consistory of 21 October 2003.
-Turkson is the first Ghanaian cardinal and was one of the cardinal electors who participated in the papal conclave of 2005 that elected Pope Benedict XVI and the papal conclave of 2013 that elected Pope Francis.
+Turkson is the first Ghanaian cardinal and was one of the cardinal electors who participated in the papal conclave of 2005 that elected Pope Benedict XVI, the papal conclave of 2013 that elected Pope Francis, and the papal conclave of 2025 that elected Pope Leo XIV.